My passion is to help others establish full, healthy lifestyles, through whole foods, exercises, mindfulness, and creative counseling.

 In Fall 2012, I opened Your-Movement Wellness Center as an oasis from the chaos of New York City life.
 My studio is a calm space where New Yorkers can feel refreshed – turning off the noise in their heads to tune-in to their greater self.
 Together with my stuff, we have built a community where every one feels welcome to work-out in a friendly and non-judgmental environment.
 I wanted more people to understand their inner self, and feel balanced in mind and body.

 When I first started working-out daily, I was doing it wrong, with poor alignment.
 This led to injuries in my knee and shoulder.
 In my private sessions I focus on correct alignment.
 Everyone should know a safe way to exercise.
 My growing knowledge, and my practice of Pilates and Yoga has led me to a full recovery.
 I know the healing benefits of practice first-hand.
 Everyone can benefit from taking Yoga and Pilates.
-They improve focus and concentration, reduce pain, and improve posture.
+They improve focus and concentration, reduce pain, loosen tight muscles, and improve posture.

 The practice of yoga and Pilates has changed my body and my mind.
 After a year of continual practice not only did my body become leaner and more toned, but I was also changing from the inside out.
 After classes I was craving healthy food.
 I studied and went through Health Coaching myself I found that there was a difference between what I thought was healthy and what was healthy for me.
 Learning to listen to my body was a challenge, but one that was well worth it.
 Our bodies want to be healthy, it’s just a matter of being able to listen to them.
-This journey led me to certification as a Health Coach and Nutritionists.
+This journey led me to certification as a Health Coach and Nutritionist.

 In holistic health care, every bit counts.
-This means, eating sweets is okay, because Holistic health is not a lists of “dos” and “don’t.”
+This means, eating sweets is okay, because Holistic health is not a lists of “dos” and “don’ts.”
 It is about moderation and listening.